Necessary and sufficient symmetries in Event-Chain Monte Carlo with generalized flows and Application to hard dimers

 The Markov chain generated by this Metropolis algorithm then follows the following kernel,

 which leaves $\pi$ invariant, as it satisfies the detailed balance,

 It is however the global balance,

 which is the necessary condition for the invariance of $\pi$.
-Different methods have then been developed in order to gain efficiency by generating non-reversible processes which only obeys (\ref{eq:GB}), in particular the Event-Chain Monte Carlo (ECMC) method \cite{Bernard_2009,Michel_2014}.
-However, the generalization of such methods to any systems, for instance to the sampling of anisotropic particles requiring rotations, is not straightforward, whereas the Metropolis algorithm can be adapted quite easily by considering the correct potential $U$ and by proposing steps that ensure irreducibility, as adding rotations for anisotropic particles.
-Aiming at devising such flow generalization for ECMC, we first present in the next section the standard ECMC method based on translations through their analytical characterization \cite{Monemvassitis_2023}, which makes possible to precisely separate the necessary symmetries from the imposed sufficient ones, similarly to the difference between global and detailed balances.
+Various methods have then been devised to enhance efficiency by generating non-reversible processes which only obeys (\ref{eq:GB}), notably the Event-Chain Monte Carlo (ECMC) method \cite{Bernard_2009,Michel_2014}.
+However, the generalization of such methods to any systems, for instance to the sampling of anisotropic particles requiring rotations, is not straightforward.
+In contrast, the Metropolis algorithm can be adapted quite easily by considering the correct potential $U$ and by proposing steps that ensure irreducibility, as adding rotations for anisotropic particles.
+Aiming at devising such flow generalization for ECMC, we first introduce in the next section the standard ECMC method based on translations through their analytical characterization \cite{Monemvassitis_2023}.
+This approach allows for a precise differentiation between necessary symmetries and the imposed sufficient ones, akin to the distinction between global and detailed balances.
 From there, we discuss how to introduce generalized flows and especially explain how to generate rotations.